cocos/cocos-docs/en/scripting/reference/coding-standards.md

     const array = [];
     ```

-- Try your best to use single quotation marks `''` to define a string in TypeScript code
+- Try your best to use single quotation marks `''` to define a string in TypeScript code:

     ```ts
     // bad